client9/googledrive2hugo/README.md

 * Convert to markdown with Hugo front matter
 * Place output in a Hugo site directory

 From there you publish in a few ways

 * Run Hugo and serve directly or publish output
 * Commit the generated markdown pages, trigger Travis-CI, whatever

-It's not clear what exactly the best API is since I'm new to Google Drive API

 ## Challenges